stefan-jansen/machine-learning-for-trading/installation/README.md

 - set the environment variable `QUANDL_API_KEY` with the value of your key (that you need to fill in for `<your API key>`), and
 - start a `bash` terminal inside the container, resulting in a new command prompt for the user `packt`.

-1. Open a Terminal or a Powershell window,
+1. Open a Terminal or a Powershell window.
-2. Navigate to the directory containing the [ML4T](https://github.com/stefan-jansen/machine-learning-for-trading) code samples that you sourced above,
+2. Navigate to the directory containing the [ML4T](https://github.com/stefan-jansen/machine-learning-for-trading) code samples that you sourced above.
 3. In the root directory of the local version of the repo, run the following command, taking into account the different path formats required by Mac and Windows:
     - **Mac OS**: you can use the `pwd` command as a shell variable that contains the absolute path to the present working directory (and you could use `$QUANDL_API_KEY` if you created such an environment variable in the previous step):
         ```docker